 William D. Melaney is a professor in the Department of English and Comparative Literature at The American University in Cairo.
-He holds an MA in English from the University of Chicago with an emphasis on Renaissance literature and literary theory.
-He received a doctorate in comparative literature from Stony Brook University after defending his dissertation on modernism in literature and philosophy.
+He holds an MA in English from the University of Chicago and a PhD in comparative literature from Stony Brook University in New York.
 Melaney served as department chair from fall 2004 to Spring 2006 and again in spring 2012.
-His current teaching responsibilities include upper-level courses in romanticism, nineteenth-century European literature, and modern literary criticism.
-He has presented “Quests for the Absolute,” “The Origins of Drama,” “Specters of the Other,” “Heidegger and Poetry” and “Foucault and Cultural History” in recent versions of the literature/philosophy interface.
-Since beginning as a full-time faculty at AUC, he has directed over thirty MA theses in the literature department and remains active in the graduate program.
+His current teaching fields include eighteenth-century literature, European Romanticism, the history of literary criticism, hermeneutics, and recent work in aesthetics.
+During the spring term, he has offered “Quests for the Absolute,” “The Origins of Drama,” “Foucault and Cultural History” and “Spectres of the Other” through the literature/philosophy interface.
+He is currently director of graduate studies for ECLT.